 offset-printed otastar softcove with

-a white foil stamp on black paper,
+white foil stamp on black paper,

 printed with 30% fluor inks mixed in